 570 tube.
 Here you see a picture which is not looping the curves very nice.
 If it was mine.
 I would not rest until I have found the cause.
 Or perhaps never find the reason at all, meaning you have to accept this as is.
 It's just these kind of issues I try to avoid.

 Yes I know, there are people who bought an all working perfect 576 for a low price.
-My 576 was as expected.
+My 576 was sold as such too.
 I bought from the University of Boston.
 So probably used a lot when it was new, and then less and less, until it got stored for some years.
-I received it with shipment damage, due to bad packaging, and they gave it to me for a low price.
-If somebody has two lower side panels for me... please let mw know.
+I received it with shipment damage, due to bad packaging, and they gave it to me for a lower price.
+If somebody has two lower side panels for me... please let me know.
 So the ones it stands on.

 What is very helpful is the documentation.
 There is a first class pdf document.
 I printed this double sided on 100 gram paper, and used a 26 holes binder.
 The result is better than a book.
 There is really everything described in there.
 All internal part numbers for the semiconductors are listed there nicely with the standard industry replacements.